Week 10, Day 5: Creation Care

 When I was a kid, I was taught to care for the planet by practicing the Three Rs: Reduce, Reuse, Recycle.
 (Also, by Captain Planet and the Planeteers.)
 I remember learning about a hole in the ozone (which is actually a thinning rather than a hole) and how our overuse of CFCs (chlorofluorocarbons, chemicals found in aerosol cans and refrigerants a few decades ago) was contributing to that ozone depletion.
 At least one of the lessons was that we should cut down on aerosols.
 So we did, and changes were made in the chemical makeup of those products that helped alleviate the damage.

 Now, in one sense, I don’t think we should need a ‘biblical’ justification for why we should take care of our world.
-For me, there’s a certain logic to the idea that you should treat well the place we live and where our kids and grandkids will live.
-The Native American Iroquois tribe is credited with the philosophy of making decisions with seven generations in mind; not just decisions that affect the earth but certainly not excluding them.
+For me, there’s a certain logic to the idea that you should treat well where we live, where our kids and grandkids will live.
+The Native American Iroquois tribe is credited with the philosophy of making decisions with seven generations in mind — all sorts of decisions, and most certainly ones that affected the earth.
 There was an understanding that to get as much as we can for ourselves right now was an unsustainable — and morally wrong — attitude by which to live.
 (The youth of our world are already recognizing this: just a few days before I wrote this, over a million young people in over a hundred countries took to the streets to demand stronger climate policies.
 They have to live in the world left by our decisions.)

 READ: ROMANS 8:19-22

 “The whole creation waits breathless with anticipation for the revelation of God’s sons and daughters” (Romans 8:19).
-There is in that sentence the possibility and the responsibility that we bear as stewards of creation.
+That sentence contains both the privilege and the responsibility that we bear as stewards of creation — and all the possibilities therein.

 In her book The Very Good Gospel, Lisa Sharon Harper offers four suggestions for individual practices to see God’s shalom or wholeness in relation to creation: